Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 ### Instant Live-stream Wizard

 You can select the `OWL Cinecam Stream Wizard` to instantly create an `OWL Cinecam` which live-streams from Unreal:
 1. In the Editor Toolbar click on the Off World Live logo and select `OWL Cinecam Stream Wizard`.
 ![OWL Cinecam Stream Wizard](images/streamwizard.jpg)
-2. Give a name to your stream.
+2. In the pop-up that appears, give a name to your stream.
 ![OWL Cinecam Stream Wizard](images/wizardname.jpg)
 3. Add another or exit the window.
 ![OWL Cinecam Stream Wizard](images/wizardsuccess.jpg)